 For a beautiful final result!

 See?
 How easy was that?
 Now I smile every time I open a drawer!
+And I am sure you will too!

 This drawer is actually from one of the original kitchen cabinets in our house!
 Doesn’t it look great all gussied up?
 The adhesive shelf liner is a snap to keep clean and thanks to this simple method, I can change them out whenever fancy strikes.